 Today offers free time to explore the beautiful city of Cusco.
-Later this afternoon we’ll transfer to the airport for our overnight flight to Rio.
+Later this afternoon you’ll transfer to the airport for your overnight flight to Rio.

-Arriving into Rio de Janeiro this morning we’ll be escorted to our hotel.
+Arriving into Rio de Janeiro this morning you’ll be escorted to your hotel.
 The rest of the day is at leisure.
-On Day 29 we enjoy a sightseeing tour of the city.
-A very photogenic city, we’ll make our way up to Sugar Loaf Mountain this morning, rising up from a small peninsula in Guanabara bay.
-We reach the summit by taking two cable cars, from here you’ll have amazing views out across the city.
+On Day 29 you enjoy a sightseeing tour of the city.
+A very photogenic city, you’ll make your way up to Sugar Loaf Mountain this morning, rising up from a small peninsula in Guanabara bay.
+You reach the summit by taking two cable cars, from here you’ll have amazing views out across the city.
 Look out on some famous part of the city including Botafogo and Copacabana Beaches, the Corcovado and downtown Rio.

-This afternoon we make our way to Corcovado to witness our final World Wonder of the tour, the statue of Christ the Redeemer.
+This afternoon you make your way to Corcovado to witness your final World Wonder of the tour, the statue of Christ the Redeemer.
 Constructed between 1922 and 1931 it was funded it was almost entirely funded from donations by Brazilian Catholics.

 Day 30 offers free time to explore the amazing beaches of Rio and the other parts of the city not yet explored.